TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/Index.rst

 For example, you might have a fully-cacheable page, a page that is at least partially cacheable or a page that is completely dynamic.
 Dynamic elements in TYPO3 are also known as `USER_INT` or `COA_INT` objects - as these are the matching TypoScript objects used to render non-cacheable content.
+Extensions can define actions that are not cacheable.
+They can have their own cache-settings.
+The configuration to avoid caching for those actions is different:
-Or they are added in the file file:`localconf.php` of an Extbase extension by the call of `\TYPO3\CMS\Extbase\Utility\ExtensionUtility::configurePlugin` with the 4th parameter which is for non-cacheable actions.
+In an Extbase extension this is added by the call of `\TYPO3\CMS\Extbase\Utility\ExtensionUtility::configurePlugin` in the file file:`localconf.php`.
+The 4th parameter determines if TYPO3 has to render cacheable or non-cacheable content.

 When visiting a TYPO3 web site, TYPO3 knows the following states: